FOREX-Dollar stands firm while traders await CPI

 "But it still remains a difficult one to argue a really strong euro story," he said, which is holding back wider losses for the dollar as the euro/dollar pair sets the broad tone.

-The dollar was steady at 132.23 Japanese yen JPY=EBS and $1.2161 per British pound GBP=D3.
-U.S. government bond yields, which have been attracting investors to the dollar, fell overnight and upbeat sentiment in equities lifted stockmarkets.
+The dollar was steady at 132.30 Japanese yen JPY=EBS and $1.2161 per British pound GBP=D3.
+U.S. government bond yields, which have been attracting investors to the dollar, fell overnight and upbeat sentiment in equities lifted stock markets.

 "Another downward surprise to the core CPI would cement the deceleration trend," Commonwealth Bank of Australia strategist Joe Capurso said.